GowthamReddyS1/Coginizance/Task 6/README.md

 ## Furture Improvments:-

-* We may include trading and NFT's store in this site for cheap.
+* We may include trading facility and NFT's store in this site for low cost.
 * We may expand Buy Bit for more countries.